Migho/toripoliisi/README.md

 `deno run --allow-net --allow-env --allow-read --allow-write .\index.js`

+In order for Bot to start successfully, you need .env file with telegram bot `TOKEN`.
 If you want Nodemon-like features where the server restarts when code changes are made, I recommend [Denon](https://deno.land/x/denon@2.4.6).

 ## Project future